Sandhurst railway station: History

-A temporary station on this site existed between 1852 and 1853 but it was not until 1909 that the station opened permanently as 'Sandhurst Halt'.
+A temporary station existed between 1852 and 1853 on the north side of the bridge on Church Road, Little Sandhurst.
+It had been built for "the exercise of the Line and the Militia during the ensuing open season.
+Ground is everywhere being laid out for camps of instruction.
+The camp and station closed with the outbreak of the Crimean War.
+It reopened for a single day on 2 June 1856 "for those wishing to attend the laying of the foundation stone of the main building at the Royal Military College at Sandhurst by Queen Victoria."
+It was not until 1909 that the station opened permanently as 'Sandhurst Halt'.
 In around 1918, there were proposals to site a replacement station and goods yard a 1/4 of a mile northwards along the route, but seemingly, these never came to fruition.

 Services

-Sandhurst is served by trains approximately every 60 minutes in each direction Monday to Saturday, and every two hours on Sundays.